eshwes01/travel/README.md

 #### Related User Stories:
 * As a new user of site I want to create a user account by using my email and password So that I can access all the functionality of the site.

+  Acceptance Criteria
 - AC - There will be a clearly defined button for registration on the Nav bar for Log in and Log out.

 ### User Story 2 View paginated list of the destinations